Priyansh-Sikka/One-Stock-Shop/README.md

-# One-Stock-Shop
+# One-Stop-Shop
-An ecommerce clothing website
+A MERN ecommerce website for women's fashion wear.